angular/angular-cli/packages/angular/pwa/README.md

 1. Adds [`@angular/service-worker`](https://npmjs.com/@angular/service-worker) as a dependency to your project.
 1. Enables service worker builds in the Angular CLI.
 1. Imports and registers the service worker in the application module.
-1. Updates the `index.html` file:
-   - Includes a link to add the [manifest.webmanifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) file.
+1. Updates the `index.html` file to inlclude a link to add the [manifest.webmanifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) file.
-   - Adds a meta tag for `theme-color`.
 1. Installs icon files to support the installed Progressive Web App (PWA).
 1. Creates the service worker configuration file called `ngsw-config.json`, specifying caching behaviors and other settings.